lydiazly/star-path-calculator-flask/README.md

   -o str, --obj str     planet name, Hipparcos Catalogue number, or the ICRS coordinates in the format 'ra,dec' (default: Mars)
-  -j, --julian          use Julian calendar (default: Gregorian calendar) --name                print the proper name or the Bayer designation, if available (default: False)
+  -j, --julian          use Julian calendar (default: Gregorian calendar) --name                print the proper name or the Bayer designation, if available (default: False) --no-svg              do not export the SVG image (default: export SVG)

 date range:
   -3000-01-29 – 3000-05-06 (Gregorian)